KhamessiTaha/HRTU2-Pulsar-Detection/README.md

 A comprehensive machine learning pipeline for detecting pulsars in the HTRU2 dataset using various classification algorithms.
 This project implements state-of-the-art techniques for astronomical signal processing and classification, addressing the class imbalance challenge inherent in pulsar detection.

+“This repository contains a complete machine learning pipeline for pulsar candidate classification in the HTRU2 dataset.
+The project evaluates and compares 10 ML models, applies robust preprocessing, and includes interpretability tools like SHAP to uncover feature insights.
+Our optimized SVM model achieves 97.08% ROC AUC, with astrophysically meaningful feature rankings.
+This framework is designed for both scientific discovery and operational deployment in large-scale radio surveys.”

 ## Table of Contents

 - [About the Project](#about-the-project)